Reflections on Type - A 10-day Enneagram Intensive with Dr. Claudio Naranjo by Katherine Chernick Fauvre

 The backstory is that Claudio had seen my Enneastyle research work that was published in the Enneagram Monthly and found it to be noteworthy.

 Jack Labanaskauas, from the Enneagram Monthly, when speaking with Claudio about another matter, mentioned to Claudio that the woman who conducted the qualitative research and article of Enneastyle: The 9 Languages of the Enneagram Types, that he liked would be attending Claudio's course in Boulder, Colorado.
-He had previously told Jack, " I have not explored the self-image of the types so was impressed with Katherine's qualitative research and keenly interested in what she discovered."
+He had previously told Jack, " I have not explored the self-image of the types, so was impressed with Katherine Chernick's qualitative research and keenly interested in what she discovered."

-Jack mentioned that I had also conducted qualitative research on the subtypes, and would Claudio read it and tell him if my findings were accurate?
-Claudio said he would.
-So Jack told me to bring a copy to give to him.
-I gave my book to Claudio on the first day of the intensive.
-I thought I might get his feedback at some later date in the future.
+Jack mentioned that I had also conducted qualitative research on the subtypes.
+Would Claudio read it and tell him if my findings were accurate?
+Claudio said he would, so Jack told me to bring a copy to give to him.
+I gave my book to Claudio on the first day of the intensive, thinking I might get his feedback later.

 To my surprise, he read it the first evening.
 When I asked him what he would correct, he said, "Nothing at all."
 It was at this time that he said, "I validate your research that validated my theory of instinctual Subtypes."
 He further said, " He did not think he knew enough about the 27 subtypes to teach them but was inspired when my research filled in some areas of interest for him, so he decided to make time to teach them. ."

-As a result, everyone attending wanted to buy a copy of my book, so we went to Kinkos and had them make 80 spiral-bound copies of my book.
-And then we all began a deep dive into the Instinctual Subtypes; Claudio's major contribution to the Enneagram.
+As a result, everyone attending wanted to buy a copy of my book, so we went to Kinkos and had them make 80 spiral-bound copies.
+Then, we all began a deep dive into the Instinctual Subtypes, Claudio's major contribution to the Enneagram.

-We discussed my findings over the course of the intensive.
-He said that "He was pleased that my research determined that all teachings of the subtypes were from his seminal work; since he had not been given attribution for the subtypes."
-It is true, people assumed they came from Ichazo.
-So you may come across early handouts that say Ichazo, but that is an error.
+We discussed my findings during the inten “He was pleased that my research determined that all teachings of the subtypes were from his seminal work since he had not been given attribution for the subtypes."
+It is true that people assumed they came from Ichazo.
+So, you may come across early handouts that say Ichazo, but that is an error.
 Even the training manual I mentioned at the beginning of this article gave attribution to Ichazo.
+It is important to note that Ichazo and Arica do not teach about Subtypes.

 He asked me, " Would you add my view of the 27 archetypes to your book?"
 I was surprised but said that I would be happy to.
 I asked why he did not want to write his own book on the subtypes.
 He said, " I need to contemplate your notions of the subtypes further, so I am not ready yet."